-Through the years, I have retained breeding stock that are strong milkers, easy to hand milk, and have the best udder and body conformation possible.
+Through the years, I have retained breeding stock that are strong milkers, easy to hand milk, and are excellent udder and body conformation.
 I strive for show quality animals.
 I also have a preference for spots, so I usually have a selection of spotted Nubians.
 I have been practicing CAE prevention since 1996.
 Kids are bottle raised on heat-treated colostrum and pasteurized goat milk.
 My herd is also negative for CL.

 In 2009, I decided to branch out a little with several other breeds, and now I am experimenting with a few Sables and Mini Nubians.